Nominations are due to NEED by 11:59 PM ET May 1, 2023.

 This award is intended to parallel the ECOP Excellence in Extension award which often recognizes individuals with a large scholarship portfolio and statewide leadership responsibilities.
 Nominations should not be submitted to both programs.

-AWARD ELEMENTS: Once the winner is chosen, both the nominator and nominated individual will be notified of their commendation over email.
-The winner will be honored on a region-wide webinar, during which they will present their program to NEED members and guests from within and outside the northeast region.
-This presentation will be recorded and posted to NEED’s website alongside the program’s abstract and will be highlighted in a news story.
+HOW IS THE WINNER CHOSEN?
+WHAT HAPPENS NEXT?
+Nominations are managed, reviewed, and recommended by the NEED Awards Review Committee.
+Once the winner is chosen, both the nominator and nominated individual will be notified of their commendation over email.
+The winner will be honored on a region-wide webinar, during which they will present their program to NEED and guests from the northeast and beyond.
+This presentation will be recorded and posted to NEED’s website.
 The winner will also be awarded $1,000 to support professional development.

 NOMINATION FORMAT & DETAILS